-B. Asset allocation studies shall be designed to ensure rigorous and objective analysis, and minimize decision making bias by:

-1. Requiring the use of a portfolio construction engine ("Engine"); and

-- Requiring that the Board and IC always focus first on establishing the most reasonable and defensible inputs to the Engine.
-That is, if the Board is uncomfortable with the results of the Engine, it shall respond by reviewing the reasonableness of the inputs to the Engine, rather than simply modifying the results. - B. The Board will conduct an asset allocation policy review process at least every 3 years as current industry best practice is every 3 to 5 years.
-These reviews are focused on a long-term time horizon and are not an attempt to predict short-term market movements but to understand the potential long-term impacts of market results on the Plan. - C. The framework to be employed in the strategic asset allocation policy setting process will be based upon the general consultant's asset allocation models as these should be consistent with current industry best practices for conducting asset allocation analyses.
+- B. Asset allocation studies shall be designed to ensure rigorous and objective analysis, and minimize decision making bias by: - 1.
+Requiring the use of a portfolio construction engine ("Engine"); and - Requiring that the Board and IC always focus first on establishing the most reasonable and defensible inputs to the Engine.
+That is, if the Board is uncomfortable with the results of the Engine, it shall respond by reviewing the reasonableness of the inputs to the Engine, rather than simply modifying the results. - B. Strategic Asset Allocation Portfolio weights, targets and ranges (maximum minimum).
+The SAAP shall be updated annually to reflect the current capital market assumptions ("CMA") of the Board's general consultant.
+Although this Investment Policy Statement will be reviewed annually, any proposed changes to the document (other than changes in accordance with the Strategic Asset Allocation setting process) shall be taken into consideration under the following conditions: - The System's general investment consultant brings forth a recommended change to align with current industry best practices; and/or - b.
+There is a significant shift in the direction of the investment management program by the Board. - C. The Board will conduct an asset allocation policy review process at least every 3 years as current industry best practice is every 3 to 5 years.
+The Board reserves the right to revisit the asset allocation policy during major events to determine whether rebalancing or unique other opportunities exist after consultation with the System's consultants and staff.
+These reviews are focused on a long-term time horizon and are not an attempt to predict short-term market movements but to understand the potential long-term impacts of market results on the System. - C.D.
+The framework to be employed in the strategic asset allocation policy setting process will be based upon the general consultant's asset allocation models as these should be consistent with current industry best practices for conducting asset allocation analyses.

 These models utilize various tools per industry practice for asset allocation analysis.
-Both the general consultant and the Board's Risk Advisory consultant will engage in analytical techniques, such as stress tests and scenario analyses for the current policy and potential policy alternative portfolios, to evaluate how the return and risk profile of the Plan may be affected by changes in assumptions about future capital market conditions. - D. The CIO and general investment consultant will present the current SAAP and a number of reasonable alternatives for the IC to consider.
+Both the general consultant and the Board's Risk Advisory consultant will engage in analytical techniques, such as stress tests and scenario analyses for the current policy and potential policy alternative portfolios, to evaluate how the return and risk profile of the System may be affected by changes in assumptions about future capital market conditions. - -E. The CIO and general investment consultant will present the current SAAP and a number of reasonable alternatives for the IC to consider.
 The IC may provide feedback to the CIO and investment consultants, which may require further analysis and a request for revised recommendations for the IC to initially consider and, ultimately, for the Board to approve.
-The Board will review the final analyses and recommendations from the CIO and general consultant and approve Strategic Asset Allocation Portfolio weights, targets and ranges (maximum minimum). - C. When arriving at the LCPP and the SAAP, asset allocation studies shall include the four basic steps outlined below: - 1.
-Step 1: Inputs - For each study, the Board shall approve the inputs to the Engine including: - Permitted asset classes (Permitted asset classes for the LCPP shall include only public markets and permitted asset classes for the SAA Portfolio shall include both public and private markets); - CMAs; and - Material constraints (e.g. maximum allocations to certain asset classes), along with supporting rationale. - b.
-The CIO shall propose the inputs to the IC, with prior input from the Board's general investment consultant, and work with the investment consultant throughout the process to make subsequent revisions to inputs, based on feedback from the IC.
+The Board will review the final analyses and recommendations from the CIO and general consultant and approve Strategic Asset Allocation Portfolio weights, targets and ranges (maximum minimum). - D. When arriving at the LCPP and the SAAP, asset allocation studies shall include the four basic steps outlined below: